-Note: This size can be set per spider using download_warnsize spider attribute and per-request using download_warnsize Request.meta key.
+This limit can be set per spider using the download_warnsize spider attribute and per request using the download_warnsize Request.meta key.

 DOWNLOAD_FAIL_ON_DATALOSS

 Whether or not to fail on broken responses, that is, declared Content-Length does not match content sent by the server or chunked response was not properly finish.
 If True, these responses raise a ResponseFailed([DataLoss]) error.
 If False, these responses are passed through and the flag dataloss is added to the response, i.e.: 'dataloss' in response.flags is True.